fairDataSociety/fds-blog/content/posts/anybody-can-be-a-whistleblower-at-ccc.md

 **What is C3?
 And why does it matter?**

-/[Wikipedia:] The C3 is an annual conference organized by the [Chaos Computer Club](https://www.ccc.de/en).
+\[Wikipedia:\] The C3 is an annual conference organized by the [Chaos Computer Club](https://www.ccc.de/en).
 The congress features a variety of lectures and workshops on technical and political issues related to security, cryptography, privacy and online [freedom of speech](https://en.wikipedia.org/wiki/Freedom_of_speech).
 The event takes place regularly at the end of the year since 1984, with the current date and duration (27–30 December) established in 2005.
 It is considered one of the largest events of this kind, alongside the [DEF CON](https://en.wikipedia.org/wiki/DEF_CON) in Las Vegas.

-An important part of the congress are the *assemblies*, semi-open spaces with clusters of tables and internet connections for groups and individuals to collaborate and socialize in projects, workshops and hands-on talks.
+An important part of the congress are the _assemblies_, semi-open spaces with clusters of tables and internet connections for groups and individuals to collaborate and socialize in projects, workshops and hands-on talks.
 These assembly spaces, introduced at the 2012 meeting, combine the hack center project space and distributed group spaces of former years.

 ![Entrance to 36C3](https://cdn-images-1.medium.com/max/2000/1*V5lmpe9djlsjlKHpslhqsA.jpeg)

 {{< figure src="/uploads/ccc1.jpeg" alt="CCC" >}}